troycomi/snakemake-training/3_wildcards/README.md

 Replace the hard coded input and output files of the bwa rule with wildcards.
 Try running with `snakemake -nq` to make sure you have valid syntax and all inputs can be found.
 Compare with `Snakemake_final`.

+In the testing directory, run `snakemake -s ../3_wildcards.Snakefile -nq`.
+Do the planned jobs and counts make sense to you?